 - They’re caused by a combination of electron excitations and magnetic fields.

-- As the electrons collide with one another in the magnetosphere they release energy responsible for the distinct colours.
+- As the electrons collide with one another in the magnetosphere they release energy responsible for the distinct colors.

-- Different types of atoms will result in different types of colours.
+- Different types of atoms will result in different types of colors.